ome/omero-web-apps-examples/react-webapp/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The app will try to connect to an OMERO.web server at http://localhost:4080 using an existing session.<br>
+You will need to be logged-in to http://localhost:4080/webclient.<br>
+To use a different server, edit `dev_omeroweb_index` in `src/index.js`.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder and copies the html and static files to the Django app in `react_webapp`.<br>

+The app will be run as an OMERO.web app at e.g. http://localhost:4080/react_webapp/.<br>

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br>
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run eject`